-We’ve researched the most popular solutions and selected our best personal finance software winner.
+You do not have to be a finance expert to use personal finance software.
+It also doesn’t matter how much money you earn or how much you invest (or not), as most people would benefit from setting a budget or simply keeping track of their finances.
+We’ve researched the most popular solutions and selected our best personal finance software winners.
 We also share the pros and cons of the other players in the market so that you can make the best choice for you.

-Did you know that 57% of households don’t have a budget?
+A recent survey by debt.com shows that budgeting is at an all-time high, with more than 8 out of 10 households maintaining a budget to help them balance spending and saving.
 Planning and following a budget is the first step in personal finance.
-These solutions can help you control your spending and build a savings.
+These solutions can help you control your spending and build savings.

+We have carefully reviewed and tested the services below, taking into consideration cost, usability, and special features.
 Here are our recommendations for the best way to manage your money via personal finance software.
-We hope that this information helps you make the right choice for you.

 - Free personal financial aggregator

 - Advisory service fee to manage your money, which is based on a percentage of assets managed through Personal Capital: